IoT, Contagion for Good

 In H.G.
 Wells’ tale of mayhem and collective fear, the Martian invaders overwhelmed earth’s human population.
 There was no means to fight back until the planet’s microbes destroyed the attackers in fortuitous contagion.
 The classic story ended with the viral mushrooming as savior to the populous.
 We were the good guys in the story, generally.
 And the good guys won.

-As we become more connected, our optimism and trust becomes more important, and so does reliance on our own security teams.
+As we become more connected, our optimism and trust become more important, and so does reliance on our own security teams.

-Most third parties want to do the right thing; it’s up to you to ensure they know how to do the right thing, and to what level of assurance have they guarded against the bad guys.
+Most third parties want to do the right thing; it’s up to you to ensure they know how to do the right thing.
+And know to what level of assurance have they guarded against the bad guys.

-The short answer to skepticism in supplier confidence usually mandates due diligence; legal paper and signatures, research into their clients and their background histories, levels of controversy they’ve been immersed, and whether we can trust them.
+The short answer to skepticism in supplier confidence usually mandates due diligence; legal paper and signatures, research into their clients and their background histories, levels of controversy they’ve experienced, and whether we can trust them.

 How sophisticated is their management insight, their operational performance, and their thoroughness in security?